-If and when it’s time to bug out, or if you need to get back home during a major disaster or regional crisis, have you ever thought about the best way (route) to get there?
+If and when it’s time to bug out or if you need to get back home during a major disaster or regional crisis, have you ever thought about the best way (route) to get there?

-During a disaster, these routes will become increasingly clogged with others who are trying to get home, or escape the area – bugging out.
+During a disaster, these routes will become increasingly clogged with others who are trying to get home or escape the area – bugging out.
 It is reasonable to expect that a disaster scenario that’s bad enough – these routes of travel will become very slow, or even impassible.

-For those who commute to densely populated regions (and back home again) as part of your daily work routine, can surely imagine the risk, and how the major routes, highways, freeways and arteries can quickly become parking lots…
+For those who commute to densely populated regions (and back home again) as part of your daily work routine, you can surely imagine the risk, and how the major routes, highways, freeways and arteries can quickly become parking lots…

 Even some of the secondary roads will become heavily traveled — the interconnected secondary roads between towns — some of which lead to highway intersections (choke points).
 These semi-mainstream secondary roads are also typically traveled by the same people who end up on the highways and freeways, because these roads lead to the on-and-off ramps near their homes and neighborhoods.

 Here’s the thing…

 Most people travel these same roads, most all of the time, during their routines of life.
 It is habit.
 In fact, even though most people know alternate routes within their immediate local area where they live, they will still travel their habitual routes to get from point A to point B. Because they always have, and it’s probably (usually) the quickest way.

 Knowing this can provide you an advantage.
 Discover and plan for alternative routes of travel that are NOT part of the mainstream routes of travel.
 Most of you probably already know the back roads within your immediate neighborhood or town, but that’s probably the extent of it.
 Do you know the back roads in other areas?
 Probably not, because you’ve never traveled them.

 The most important piece of advice regarding getting back home, or bugging out during a major disaster in which you suspect highways could become jammed – is the following: